-The University of Missouri is home to one of the most dynamic Greek communities in the United States.
-Currently our community represents 28% of the total undergraduate population of students with 7,500 students at Mizzou affiliated with 58 social Greek letter organizations.
+The University of Missouri is home to one of the most dynamic communities of fraternities and sororities in the United States.
+Our community represents roughly 25 percent of the total undergraduate population of students and thousands of students.

 Membership provides students with guidance during the transition process and adaptation to the scholastic and social challenges posed by life at a large university.
-Many members express a sense of connection with members of their organization as well as others outside of the Greek community.
-In addition to finding a home away from home, our members gain valuable leadership skills, raise money for charities, volunteer countless hours of service, and frequently exceed the all campus average GPA.
+Many members express a sense of connection with members of their organization as well as others outside of the fraternity and sorority community.
+In addition to finding a home away from home, our members gain valuable leadership skills, raise money for charities, volunteer countless hours of service and frequently exceed the all-campus average GPA.

-Students involved in Greek organizations have many opportunities to showcase their hidden talents as well.
-Whether it’s dancing, singing, stepping, intramural sports, planning major events, or engaging in social initiatives, students involved in fraternities and sororities have plenty of opportunities to explore their extracurricular talents and develop leadership skills that will further enhance their collegiate experience.
+Students involved in fraternities and sororities have many opportunities to showcase their hidden talents as well.
+Whether it’s dancing, singing, stepping, intramural sports, planning major events, or engaging in social initiatives, students involved in fraternities and sororities have plenty opportunities to explore their extracurricular talents and develop leadership skills that will further enhance their collegiate experience.

 - Students need support throughout the process of recruitment/intake and new member period.
 Be supportive and involved by learning as much as you can about fraternity and sorority life by asking questions of your student as they meet members in fraternities and sororities.